Hubs-Foundation/hubs-docs/docs/set-up-SMTP-email-service.md

 ![Capture of an example text notification of Scaleway charge with example verification code of C-4550.](img/smtp/image9.png)

-Pending charge at credit card site:
+Pending charge at credit card site:<br>
 ![Capture of credit card site details of Scaleway charge showing the verification code of C-4550 in the Description field.](img/smtp/image10.png)

 If the 4-digit code does not show on your transaction, you may need to contact your bank or credit card company.![Capture of Scaleway confirmation page to submit the verification code.
 Instructions indicate that the code is the transaction label.
 For example, from the prior captures, the code would be 4550.](img/smtp/image11.png)